SAP-samples/event-driven-integrations-codejam/exercises/08-cloudevents-sdk/README.md

 In this folder, we have a few files that we need to get familiar with:

-- package.json: Contains the dependencies of our simple application.
+- `package.json`: Contains the dependencies of our simple application.
-- .env.sample: Contains the environment variables that we need to set.
+- `.env.sample`: Contains the environment variables that we need to set.
-- app.js: At the moment, the file is mostly empty.
+- `app.js`: At the moment, the file is mostly empty.
 We are importing the CloudEvents SDK dependencies, loading some environment variables, and importing a module that is responsible for sending the CloudEvent message to a topic in SAP Integration Suite, advanced event mesh.
 This is the file that we will be working on.
-- emitter.js: This file contains the code that sends the CloudEvent message to the topic in SAP Integration Suite, advanced event mesh.
+- `emitter.js`: This file contains the code that sends the CloudEvent message to the topic in SAP Integration Suite, advanced event mesh.
 It uses the REST API available in AEM to send a message to a topic.

 👉 Make a copy of the `.env.sample` file and name it `.env`.
 Place it in the same folder as where the `.env.sample` file resides.